 Singapore is a vibrant, wonderful, multi-ethnic, tropical paradise, which combines century-old Malay, Indian, and Chinese influences with state-of-the-art modernity.
 It is much more than just a stop-over destination, as there is so much to see and do.
-As one of our trading offices is based in Singapore, we share our ultimate must-do list for a perfect visit if you only have 24 hours in this exciting Asian city.
+As one of our main offices is based in Singapore, we share our ultimate must-do list for a perfect visit if you only have 24 hours in this exciting Asian city.

 Places To See: